How do I know if a

 18. What should I feed my collie?

 Follow your breeder's recommendation.
 There are a number of premium-quality dog foods on which collies will thrive.
-You need not purchase the most expensive food available, but don't settle for grocery store or warehouse club specials either.
+You need not purchase the most expensive food available, but don't settle for grocery store or big box store specials either.
 Most collie breeders feed such brands as Eukanuba, Innova, Precise, Nutro, Pro Plan, Royal Canin, or Diamond, among others.
 The collie's primary diet should be kibble (dry dog food) in combination with a lesser amount of canned food or meats.
 Table scraps can be added, but they should not exceed 10% of the total meal.
 Leftover lean beef or chicken, steamed rice, pasta, cooked vegetables, hard-boiled eggs, cottage cheese, and plain yogurt can be added for variety.
 Avoid rich sauces or highly-seasoned foods, as these can cause digestive upsets.
 Collies do well when fed twice a day (morning and evening) and fresh clean water should be available at all times.

 19. How do collie breeders get their collies' ears to bend over?